 In this short dramatic scene, MARSHALL visits his old childhood friend RONALD to ask him for a favor.
-Get free scripts and scenes on MB.

 Marshall: Hello, good evening, sorry to bother you so late in the evening, Mrs. Hatchet.